platers/obsidian-linter/README.md

 - [remove-multiple-blank-lines-on-paste](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md#remove-multiple-blank-lines-on-paste)

-Thanks [chrisgrieser](https://github.com/chrisgrieser) for doing all of the base work for and for suggesting that the paste logic should reside in the Linter!

-_Note: the paste rules will only run on an attempt to paste content into a Markdown file and they cannot be disabled on a file by file basis or by saying that a folder should not be linted.
-Please use the command for pasting text as is to not use the active pasting lint rules._

 ### Custom Lint Commands

 These are special lint rules that the user may specify.
 They are Obsidian commands.
 If you would like to create a custom command that you can run, you can use the [QuickAdd](https://github.com/chhoumann/quickadd) plugin in order to add a JavaScript script to make modifications to a file. **This will require some level of knowledge about the Obsidian API and JavaScript.** To use a custom user script, you will want to follow these steps: